-The Trails @ Harrison Park West
+The Hills @ Harrison Park West

 Harrison Park is centrally located and is already surrounded by all sorts of activity as recorded by Strava, for walkers, runners, and bikers.
 Affording these people an “official” path into and around the beautiful hills to the west is an obvious expansion opportunity.
 Attractions like this would invite more traffic to Harrison and raise it’s profile, even among potential golfers.
 Harrison is also located such that it’s development would impact a wide-range of households, and not just higher incomes.